Top Puerto Rican Festivals: Culture, Music, and Culinary Delights

 Latin Jazz

 Latin Jazz is where Caribbean and Latin American rhythms meet traditional jazz.
 It’s one of the most vibrant and lively jazz subgenres, and Puerto Rican musicians like Miguel Zenón are leading the charge.
-Zenón even won the Best Latin Jazz Grammy in 2024 (Discover Puerto Rico).
+Zenón even won the Best Latin Jazz Album Grammy in (Discover Puerto Rico).
 If you’re looking to add some sophistication to your playlist, Latin Jazz is the way to go.

 ElementDescription